punyawat-jar/ML-Based-Adaptive-Cybersecurity-Incident-Detection/README.md

 # Machine Learning Based Adaptive Cybersecurity Incident Detection

 ## To train your data
 For running the program with your data's format, you need to preprocess the data based on your criteria.
 The data will be trained with the scikit-learn machine learning models.
+We use python version 3.10.13 to train and evaluate the Multimodel.

 ## How to use (By demo)
 To setting the conda environment, the requirements will be contained in `requirements.txt`, which you can use `pip` to install packages.